zhimin-z/zhimin-z.github.io/_posts/2025-12-26-why-cs-graduates-are-facing-an-invisible-crisis.md

 AI fluency isn't optional anymore—it's baseline literacy.
 But it doesn't mean what the simplified advice suggests.
 Learning prompt engineering or how to use Copilot isn't enough.
 Real AI fluency means [understanding what current AI does reliably, what it does unreliably, what it struggles with, and how to architect human](https://anthropic.skilljar.com/ai-fluency-framework-foundations)-AI systems that leverage strengths while compensating for weaknesses.

+Remember the abstraction crisis: AI is the ultimate abstraction layer.
+It can generate working code without you understanding how or why it works.
+This is precisely the trap.
+True AI fluency means refusing to treat AI as magic—you need to understand the layers beneath what AI generates.
 This takes serious time and deliberate practice—not just using AI tools superficially, but deeply understanding their failure modes and boundaries.

 More importantly, AI fluency means knowing where you remain essential.
 You're not competing with AI at what it does well—that's a losing game.
-The human role is shifting from implementation to higher-level judgment: identifying which problems are worth solving, evaluating whether solutions address actual needs, navigating organizational constraints and stakeholder dynamics that can't be captured in prompts.
-The goal is becoming someone who directs AI toward valuable opportunities and critically evaluates results—not someone who competes with AI on implementation speed.
+The human role is shifting from implementation to higher-level judgment: identifying which problems are worth solving, evaluating whether solutions address actual needs, navigating organizational constraints and stakeholder dynamics that can't be captured in prompts, and critically—understanding what's happening beneath the abstractions AI creates.
+The goal is becoming someone who can pierce through abstraction layers to verify that AI-generated solutions actually make sense at a fundamental level, not just someone who orchestrates tools they don't understand.

 ## The Mindset Shift: From Credentials to Capability